dancormier/malloriepotaznick.com/src/pages/created/faq.md

 ## Do you accept insurance?

 At this time I do not accept insurance.
+However, I can provide those with out of network benefits a superbill to submit to your insurance.
+If you have met your out of network deductible most insurance companies will reimburse you for a portion of your session fee.

 ## Do you have a cancellation policy?